itsjunetime/smserver/README.md

 ### Acknowledged issues:
 - Read receipts don't update until you reload a conversation.
 This is being worked on.
-- Although typing indicators do appear when the other party starts typing, they don't always disappear when they stop typing.
-This is also being worked on.

 ### To file an issue:
 Please include the following information: